Meet the faculty and staff at our Spanish, German and Arabic Academies in Poultney, Vermont.

 Britta Roper, German Language Director

-A native German, Britta came to the US just before high school and after completing her undergraduate studies held various positions in the private sector, until she took time off to raise her 3 children.
-Britta volunteered to teach languages at her children’s elementary and middle schools in State College, Pennsylvania.
-The following year she was asked to develop a full K-8 language program for the school.
+A native German, Britta came to the US just before high school.
+After completing her undergraduate studies, she held various positions in the private sector until taking time off to raise her three children.
+Britta volunteered to teach languages at her children’s elementary and middle schools in State College, Pennsylvania, and was subsequently asked to develop a full K-8 language program for the school.

-Upon her move to Massachusetts with her family in 2007, Britta earned her teacher’s certification and took a position as the German teacher at the high school in Billerica, Massachusetts.
-In 2015, Britta was recognized with the Massachusetts German Educator of the Year, and was recognized both for her work in the classroom, as well as for her engagement for German education across the state.
-She left classroom teaching last year and is currently pursuing her Ed.
+Upon her move to Massachusetts in 2007, Britta earned her teacher’s certification and began teaching German at Billerica High School in Massachusetts In 2015, Britta was recognized as the Massachusetts German Educator of the Year, both for her work in the classroom and her engagement in German education across the state.
+She is currently pursuing an Ed.
 M in Curriculum Design and Teaching at Fitchburg State University.

 Becky Kelley has been an avid language learner for most of her life; she has studiedFrench, Russian, and American Sign Language.
 She now shares that passion with her students as a French teacher at Windsor High School in southeastern Vermont.
 Before moving to Vermont, Becky taught French and ESL in various contexts, working with middle schoolers through adults in France, California, and Boston.
 As a graduate of Middlebury College, Middlebury Language Schools, and the Middlebury Institute of International Studies at Monterey, Becky is a strong believer in the Language Pledge and the other curricular strengths offered by MIL's programs.
 She is thrilled to be returning to the French Academy for her third summer!